Alabama State vs. Alabama A&M Predictions & Picks – October 28

 Alabama State vs. Alabama A&M Predictions & Picks: Odds, Moneyline, Spread - Saturday, October 28

-When the Alabama State Hornets play the Alabama A&M Bulldogs at 1:00 PM on Saturday, October 28, our computer model predicts the Hornets will take home the win.
-Our model also projects the spead, point total, and final score, which you can check out below.
+When the Alabama State Hornets square off against the Alabama A&M Bulldogs at 1:00 PM on Saturday, October 28, our projection model predicts the Hornets will come out on top.
+Our model also projects the spead, point total, and final score, which you can read below.

 Watch college football all season long on Fubo and ESPN+!